Murilo-Perrone/knight-tour/README.md

     13 42 15 30 11 64 25 28
     16 31 12 41 26 29 10 63
     ```
   * [warnsdorffsRule-recursive.main.kts](warnsdorffsRule-recursive.main.kts) - Finds a solution using warnsdorffs rule and recursion.
+Output:
     ```
      1  4 57 20 47  6 49 22
     34 19  2  5 58 21 46  7